socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-05-26-do-good-data.md

 Our goal for this toolkit is not to provide every answer, but to help nonprofit and civil society actors uncover and ask the questions that most impact their work.
 The toolkit can then be the foundation for developing organizational policies, engaging with specialists, using data for research, and developing an ongoing, transparent conversation about data-related ethics and risks.

-Watch this space for an open-access survey, out in the coming weeks, where you can tell us about your own data practice and help shape what happens next.
-In the meantime, if you want to find out more, [get in touch!](mailto:hello@simlab.org)
+Here's our [open-access survey](https://simlab.typeform.com/to/unvO4V), where you can tell us about your own data practice and help shape what happens next.
+If you want to find out more, [get in touch!](mailto:hello@simlab.org)